Bill Hardwick: Military service

 Upon redeployment to the United States, Hardwick was promoted to Captain and assigned commander of the 1135th Engineer Company.
-Hardwick was part of the National Guard task force that responded to the Joplin Tornado in May 2011.
+Hardwick was activated to state emergency duty as part of the National Guard task force that responded to the Joplin Tornado in May 2011.
 He planned and directed operations for search and rescue, support to local law enforcement, security during President Obama's visit, and recovery and reconstruction operations.
 He graduated from the United States Army Command and General Staff College with honors and was awarded a skill identifier as a strategist.
 Hardwick was assigned as a battalion commander in the 35th Infantry Division.

 As a major at the Command and General Staff College, one of Hardwick's history papers was selected for publication in the Marine Corps Gazette.
 In the article, Hardwick argued that political leaders owed to the American people and members of the military clearly defined strategic end states in military conflicts.
 He compared Vietnam and the Global War on Terror as examples of when the domestic politics and political will prevented unified agreement as to why American was involved in conflict and the what the desired national interest was as well as the appropriate moral outcome.
 Hardwick favored General Colin Powell's Powell Doctrine as a template for military action which he described as: 1.
 Engage in warfare as a last resort after careful consideration of the costs and loss of human life.
 2. Only fight when a vital national security interest is threatened.
 3. Identify a clear and feasibly attainable objective.
 4. Identify an end state and exit strategy: the controllable conditions that allow for withdraw of U.S. forces.
 5. Earn the support of the American people and international community.
 6. Employ overwhelming force and fire power.
 At CGSC, Hardwick was awarded the Iron Pen Award for exceptional writing on military history.